ChrisDuffley/stationPlaylist/addonuserguide.md

 1. Installing the add-on on a computer running an unsupported version of Studio is not supported.
 2. Installing local Studio and Remote Studio on the same computer is not recommended.
 3. You need to disable audio ducking (NVDA+Shift+D), otherwise volume of audio from Studio will be lowered each time NVDA speaks.
-4. This add-on includes touchscreen commands.
-To use touchscreen commands, you need a touch capable computer with at least five touch points and NVDA must be installed as portable version does not support touch commands.
-5. Certain commands will be limited or disabled completely if NVDA is running in secure mode such as in secure screens.
+4. Certain commands will be limited or disabled completely if NVDA is running in secure mode such as in secure screens.
 For best results, do not copy this add-on to secure screens.
-6. Some add-on commands support speech on demand mode to announce information via speech while keeping other announcements silent.
+5. Some add-on commands support speech on demand mode to announce information via speech while keeping other announcements silent.

 ### Welcome dialog